RaadAldakhil/Journal/journal.md

     * Finally, complete your exam by thoroughly proofreading it.
 7. **Finding a thesis topic that excites you is a decisive step on the path to an excellent paper.**
 8. **Finding material for your paper centers on exhaustive but strictly limited research.**
-    </br>In order to research effectively, start by outlining the important arguments you need to research, breaking your topic or thesis into general chunks.
+    In order to research effectively, start by outlining the important arguments you need to research, breaking your topic or thesis into general chunks.

     The most important thing, however, is to you know where your cut-off is, i.e., knowing when you have all the information you need for your thesis.
 Any additional work is pointless.

     In order to determine whether you’ve reached an adequate amount of material, you should check two things:
     * First, that all the topics central to your thesis have at least two good sources.
     * Second, that you have at least one good source for any topics will be helpful for your thesis, but aren’t necessary.

     If you have those two things, it’s time to stop researching.
 No matter how much more you think you need – stop!
 9. **Actively seek inspiration in order to tell an intriguing story.**
 10. **Fill in your structure, review your essay and hand in your A+ paper.**